geospace-code/georinex/README.rst

 RINEX 3 and RINEX 2 reader in Python -- reads NAV and OBS GPS RINEX data into `xarray.Dataset <http://xarray.pydata.org/en/stable/api.html#dataset>`_ for easy use in analysis and plotting.
 This gives remarkable speed vs. legacy iterative methods, and allows for HPC / out-of-core operations on massive amounts of GNSS data.

-Writes to NetCDF4 (subset of HDF5).
+Writes to NetCDF4 (subset of HDF5), with ``zlib`` compression.
-This is couple order of magnitude speedup in reading and allows filtering/processing of gigantic files too large to fit into RAM.
+This is a couple order of magnitude speedup in reading/converting RINEX data and allows filtering/processing of gigantic files too large to fit into RAM.

+This module works in Python 3.5+ and 2.7.

 .. contents::